Tree Removal During Renovation: Which Northern Westchester Towns Require Permits

 Conservation overlay and wetland buffer zones — every town

 The thresholds above all assume a normal residential parcel outside special overlay zones.
-Inside Conservation Board jurisdiction (wetlands, watercourses, steep slopes, and their regulated buffers), tree removal is essentially always regulated, regardless of DBH.
-Even a single hazard tree may require a permit and Conservation Board sign-off.
+Inside environmental permit jurisdiction (wetlands, watercourses, steep slopes, and their regulated buffers), tree removal is essentially always regulated, regardless of DBH.
+Even a single hazard tree may require a permit and approving-authority sign-off.
 This is the single most overlooked fact in northern Westchester tree work.

 When does a tree permit interlock with the building permit?